-People of all ages and ability levels need safe, decent, and affordable housing that will enable them to continue to live safely in their homes and communities as they get o
+People of all ages and ability levels need safe, decent, and affordable housing that will enable them to continue living safely in their homes and communities as they get older.

 Housing costs determine whether individuals and families can live in a neighborhood without sacrificing other basic necessities, such as food and health care.